Broadcast Station Update: EEO Reports Due June 1

 - A list and brief description of Prong 3 menu options implemented during the preceding year.
 The list should be sufficiently detailed so as to demonstrate that each activity involved a substantial and meaningful commitment of staff time to the particular activity by SEU employees.

-According to the FCC rules, the Annual EEO Public File Report covers activities during the period from June 1, 2007, through May 31, 2008.
+According to the FCC rules, the Annual EEO Public File Report covers activities during the period from June 1, 2011, through May 31, 2012.
 However, the FCC has issued a public notice allowing nonexempt SEUs to opt to "cut off" the reporting period up to 10 days before May 31.
 This gives the SEU a period of time in which to prepare the report and place it in the public file, and upload it to the website, before the June 1 deadline.
 If you elect to use this 10-day grace period, be sure that the next reporting period begins the day after the cut-off date that you select.
-For example, if the Nonexempt SEU has cut off the reporting as of May 25, 2008, for this year's report, next year the Nonexempt SEU must use the period beginning on May 26, 2008, for the 2009 report.
+For example, if the Nonexempt SEU has cut off the reporting as of May 25, 2012, for this year's report, then next year the Nonexempt SEU must use the period beginning on May 26, 2012, for the 2013 report.

 FCC Form 395-B